By Simon Karpen, Sr. Technical Consultant

-Cache invalidation:anytime a table is written to (INSERT, UPDATE, etc), all queries referencing this table are invalidated.
-This is true even if the rows impacted by the query are not touched; the query cache does not have any fine grained invalidation
+Cache invalidation: anytime a table is written to (INSERT, UPDATE, etc), all queries referencing this table are invalidated.
+This is true even if the rows impacted by the query are not touched; the query cache does not have any fine-grained invalidation.

 Cache pruning: If the query cache is full, the least recently used items will be pruned.
-This is a blocking operation, and will block all threads on the database when it happens.
+This is a blocking operation and will block all threads on the database when it happens.
 In a specific case, a 32MB query cache on a large memory server has been observed consuming more CPU than the database workload itself.

 Locking: Query cache operations are atomic.
-Especially on modern many-core servers, gaining access to the query cache can result in very significant lock / wait overhead.
+Especially in modern many-core servers, gaining access to the query cache can result in very significant lock / wait overhead.
 This is particularly true if the query cache is too small, or the database server is serving a high-transaction workload from fast storage.

 These overheads combined can, in some cases, add up to substantially more load on the database server than the production workload itself.
-The query cache was designed in the era of single core systems with very limited RAM and I/O, and these limitations show on modern multi-core systems, particularly with fast storage.
+The query cache was designed in the era of single-core systems with very limited RAM and I/O, and these limitations show on modern multi-core systems, particularly with fast storage.

 As an ops DBA, what should I do?

 As a DBA, the key is to understand your workload.
-Hopefully this article will give you an idea as to whether or not it’s worth benchmarking the query cache.
+Hopefully, this article will give you an idea as to whether or not it’s worth benchmarking the query cache.
 If the query cache is already enabled, measure the hit rate and lowmem prunes, and consider whether or not it makes sense to disable the query cache.
 If the query cache is off, and your application does not meet the recommended criteria off, you are almost certainly safe leaving the query cache off and focusing on more productive ways to improve application performance.